CodyQin/SGtSNEpiPy/README.md

 [[2]](#2).
 SG-t-SNE-П makes a direct translation of the node adjacency on the graph to spatial proximity in the embedding space.
 In comparison, other graph embedding methods first embed the vertices by spectral decomposition or learning, followed by SNE.
-Emperical test results show that the SG-t-SNE mapping has higher fidelity and efficiency.
+By our impirical tests and user feedback [`??`](???), the SG-t-SNE mapping has higher fidelity and efficiency.

 `SGtSNEpi`, a `Julia` interface, i.e., a wrapper to `SG-t-SNE-Π` was released on **[GitHub](https://github.com/fcdimitr/SGtSNEpi.jl)** in 2019.
 SGtSNEpiPy uses **[JuliaCall](https://cjdoris.github.io/PythonCall.jl/stable/juliacall/)** module to make this Julia interface `SGtSNEpi` readily deployable to the Python ecosystem.